aristocrats/sikky/README.md

 ## Continuous integration (CI)

-Only Travis CI and Circle CI are supported.
-Configured in the same manner as Angular and React, so easy to make your own personal changes.
+`Travis` and `Circle` are the only supported CI.
+The configuration is similar to Angular and React.

 ## Test-driven development (TDD)